dhruvsinha/Game-of-Blackjack--MPCS-51042-Python-Programming/README.md

 # Object Oriented Programming- Game of Blackjack

+## Project Abstract
-In this project, I leverage Object Oriented Programming to create a game of blackjack between human players, naive computer players, and a computer dealer.
+In this project, I leverage Object Oriented Programming in Python to create a game of blackjack between human players, naive computer players, and a computer dealer.

+## Rules of the Game
 For each round:
 1. The dealer shuffles the deck.
 2. The dealer gives 1 card face-up to all players; and 1 card face-up to themself.